ishambhandari/dotfiles/README.md

-# READ ME file of my dotfiles for Arch linux
+# READ ME file of dotfiles for i3wm arch.